nikopj/Traveler-SCD/README.md

 ### New Possibilities to explore:
   We decided to tackle this new-found concern of safety in two avenues: saftey of person (security), and health saftey.
-  These new possibliites caused us to think of two new products: 1) a portable home security device, to take and quikcly implement in your hostle or bed & breakfeast.
+  These new possibliites caused us to think of two new products: 1) a portable home security device, to take and quickly implement in your hostle or bed & breakfeast.
 2) a backpack that implemented a tens unit to relax back and shoulder muscles on whilst traveling.